 Low tide is your best bet for finding shells anywhere on Sanibel Island.
 Regardless of what beach you decide to visit, more beach area opens up at lower tides.
 Low tide also exposes more shells that may have washed in with the fast currents in the area.

 During both the late autumn season as well as throughout winter, tides on Sanibel are more extreme, thus bringing in and exposing more shells.
 The more dramatic a low tide is, the better.
 Make sure you research when low tide will occur before visiting Sanibel for the best experience.

 The best time to collect shells on Sanibel is 1 1/2 hours before and after low tide.
 The best days for shell hunting fall on full moons and new moons.

 Shell hunting after a storm is also ideal.
 If you’re lucky enough to visit Sanibel the day after a storm hits and it’s sunny out, it won’t get much better.
 Storms stir up the ocean, thus pushing more expired sea life on and along the shorelines.

 The Spring season in Sanibel also brings tourists, though the tides aren’t as good.
-When you’re planning on visiting Sanibel Island, seasons play a big part — but on a smaller level, so does time of day.
-If you can time it right, see if you can get a low-tide towards late afternoon.
+If you’re planning on visiting Sanibel Island, the season should play a big part.
+At the same time, so should the time of day.
+If you can time it right, see if you can get a low tide towards late afternoon.
 At this point, many tourists will have retired from the beach, thus leaving more parking AND more shells on the exposed flats.